 Healthy teeth lead to a happy smile

 One of the first things people notice about you is your smile.
-Basic preventive dental care like brushing, flossing and seeing the dentist regularly keeps your teeth as clean and healthy as possible – giving you the confidence to smile wider and more often.
+Basic oral health care like brushing, flossing and seeing the dentist regularly keeps your teeth as clean and healthy as possible – giving you the confidence to smile wider and more often.

 How often should you go to the dentist?

 You may be wondering: Do you really need to go to the dentist every six months?
 It depends.
-Typically, regular visits to the dentist should be scheduled every six to 12 months, but your dentist will work with you to create a personalized treatment plan.
+Typically, a dental checkup should be scheduled every six to 12 months, but your dentist will work with you to create a personalized treatment plan.